 How can we identify a connection?

-While the important parameters of a phone call are the calling number and the called number (including any extensions) and who initiated the call (for billing purposes).
-The relevant information for network connections consists of the two Internet addresses and two port numbers and who established the connection.
+While the important parameters of a phone call are the calling number, the called number (including any extensions) and who initiated the call (for billing purposes).
+The relevant information for network connections consists of the two Internet addresses, the two port numbers and who established the connection.

 Although this is true from the network’s point of view, Little Snitch goes beyond that.
-It does not only want to know the numbers, it wants to know names for the calling and called party.
+It does not only want to know the numbers, it wants to know the names of the calling and called party.
 It therefore describes connections with the following information:

 - Whether your computer initiated the connection (outgoing) or the other computer (incoming).

 - The process (application or system service) communicating.
 We store it instead of the local Internet address and port number because it has more meaning to the user.

 - The Internet address of the remote computer.